 If your household income is between $30,001 and $35,000, you are exempt from all "excess" property taxes.
 "Excess" property taxes – also called special levies - require voter approval.
 They provide funds for a specific purpose, such as school bonds or maintenance and operation levies.

-If you are behind in taxes and unable to pay even at the lesser rate, or if your home is in foreclosure or you are facing foreclosure due to delinquent taxes, you may be able to get your property taxes deferred.
+your home is in foreclosure or you are facing foreclosure due to delinquent taxes.
 A deferral is different from an exemption.
 A deferral allows you to put off payment.

-When your property taxes are deferred, the taxes owed plus interest become payable when:
+When you get your property taxes deferred, the taxes owed plus interest become payable when:

-In addition to meeting the eligibility requirements for the tax deferral program, if you owe money on a home loan or a real estate contract, you may need to get permission from the lender or the contract seller to defer paying taxes.
+You need to meet the eligibility requirements for the tax deferral program.
+If you owe money on a home loan or a real estate contract, you may need to get the lender's or contract seller's permission from the lender to defer paying taxes.

 This publication does not explain the eligibility requirements or considerations for the property tax deferral program.